The Nancy C. Sawin Math/Science Building

 Pirnie Hall Project

 In 2015, the Sanford community gathered to celebrate the opening of Pirnie Hall's new STEM Lab, one of the capital projects made possible by the Front & Center Campaign.
-The Exceptionally Sanford Campaign includes the creation of a second STEM classroom in Pirnie Hall (photo shown above).
-This classroom was completed in the spring of 2024 and was one of the first projects on the campaign timeline.
+The Exceptionally Sanford Campaign includes the creation of a second STEM classroom in Pirnie Hall.

 Do you need help?